JustGinger888/Orinoco-Database-Assessment/README.md

 #### Table Design 02

-This table also takes the main elements of what would be required for any review and documents every required field into its own column of data.
+This table also takes the main elements of what would be required for any review and documents every required field into its column of data.
 With the addition of the product_id to associate every review with the corresponding product, as well as the shopper_id to identify which user has left the review, allowing for possible follow up or personalised responses based on their review.

 | Product Review Table     | Type          | KEY | Description                                                 |
 | ------------------------ |:-------------:|:---:| ----------------------------------------------------------- |